Ruin0x11/gba-rs/README.md

 # gba-rs

-A crate for running Rust code on the Gameboy Advance. *Highly experimental*.
+A crate for running Rust code on the Game Boy Advance. *Highly experimental*.

 It consists of two parts: `gba-boot`, which initializes parts of memory and jumps to the entry point, and a hardware abstraction library `gba`.